Leopard 2: U.S. evaluation of Leopard 2AV and XM1 Abrams

-After the American evaluation of the Leopard 2AV and the US Army's decision to opt for the XM1 Abrams, both American and German sources blamed the other side.
-According to American literature, it was discovered that the Leopard 2AV prototype used for mobility trials was underweight.
+After the U.S. evaluation of the Leopard 2AV and the U.S. Army's decision to opt for the XM1 Abrams, both U.S. and West German sources blamed the other side.
+U.S. Army test officials discovered that the PT19 Leopard 2AV prototype used for mobility trials did not contain special armor.

-In Germany, the test conditions were criticised for being unrealistic and favouring the XM1.
+In West Germany, the test conditions were criticized for being unrealistic and favoring the XM1.
 Instead of using actual performance data, the calculated hypothetical acceleration was used.
 The XM1 was found to have a slightly higher rate of fire despite having internal layouts similar to the Leopard 2AV because the XM1 prototypes were manned by professional crews, while the Leopard 2AV had to be manned by conscripts in order to prove that the Leopard 2AV was not too complicated.
 Firing on the move was demonstrated on flat tracks, which nullified the better stabilization systems of the Leopard 2AV.

+West Germany later withdrew its tank from consideration.

 Series production

-The decision to put the Leopard 2 tank in production for the German army was made after a study was undertaken, which showed that adopting the Leopard 2 model would result in a greater combat potential of the German army than producing more Leopard 1A4 tanks or developing an improved version of the Leopard 1A4 with 105/120 mm smoothbore gun, improved armour protection, a new fire control system and a 890 kW or 1100 kW engine.
+The decision to put the Leopard 2 tank in production for the West German army was made after a study was undertaken, which showed that adopting the Leopard 2 model would result in a greater combat potential of the West German army than producing more Leopard 1A4 tanks or developing an improved version of the Leopard 1A4 with 105/120 mm smoothbore gun, improved armour protection, a new fire control system and a 890 kW or 1100 kW engine.
 Various changes were applied to the Leopard 2 design before the series production started in 1979.
 The engine, transmission, and suspension were slightly modified and improved.
 The ballistic protection of the turret and hull was improved and weak spots were eliminated.

 The turret bustle containing the ready ammunition racks and the hydraulic system was separated from the crew compartment and fitted with blowout panels.
 The development of several new components was introduced to the Leopard 2 during the Leopard 2AV development and after the US testing was completed.
 For the series version, the Hughes-designed laser rangefinder made with US Common Modules was chosen over the passive EMES-13 rangefinder.
 The EMES-13 system was considered to be the superior solution, but the Hughes system was cheaper and fully developed.

-The German company Krupp-Atlas-Elektronik acquired the licence of the Hughes design and modified it to meet the needs of the German army.
+The West German company Krupp-Atlas-Elektronik acquired the licence of the Hughes design and modified it to meet the needs of the West German army.
 The modified rangefinder received the designation EMES-15.
 The installation of the US AGT-1500 turbine engine in the Leopard 2 was tested by MaK.
 The AGT-1500 was from the United States and required deep modifications to the Leopard 2's chassis.
 However, driving tests at the WTD 41 revealed a number of drawbacks such as high fuel consumption and the poor performance of the transmission including the brakes.
 This project was thus terminated.